blake-ed-hughes/Contact-List/README.md

    ```sh
    npm install
    ```
+3. Navigate to the main Contact-List folder and install the local dependencies: npm i

-3. In another terminal run the express server on port: 1234
+4. In another terminal run the express server on port: 1234
    ```sh
     npm run dev
    ```
-4. Navigate to `localhost:1234` in your browser
+5. Navigate to `localhost:1234` in your browser

 <br><br>